Today is a HUGE day for Team Flynn! My software product, The Smart Podcast Player, is now out of hibernation and is live for public release!

 Lesson #7: Instant Results are Awesome!

 My absolutely favorite part about selling software is that people get what they pay for almost immediately.
 Once it’s purchased, it’s there and working for them once it’s setup.
 Within 10 minutes, for example, you can get the Smart Podcast Player up and running and lookin’ good on your website.

 After the first day of the beta launch sale, I already saw customers using and enjoying the new players on their websites.
 It was SUCH as cool feeling.

 When selling information, on the other hand, people have to buy the product, then they have to consume it, then they have to put it into action, and then typically the results vary widely from consumer to consumer.
 Many never even complete what they started out to do.

 I’ve seen a lot of other entrepreneurs make a transition from infoproducts to the software business.
-Clay over at LeadPages and Gideon over at SplashEO are both great examples, although they both continue to provide a lot of amazing free information at the same time, which drives a lot of sales for their business.
+Clay over at LeadPages and Gideon over at SplashEO are both great examples (both are affiliate links – I earn a commission), although they both continue to provide a lot of amazing free information at the same time, which drives a lot of sales for their business.

 I get such a high seeing the player on other people’s sites, and I can’t wait for the next wave of emails to come in from people using it on their website too.